 You'll find this Bible very engaging to read, but it's not always easy to look up a specific verse because of its unique format.
 That said, it makes a great companion to your regular study Bible, as it helps to place biblical events in perspective.

-Good for general Bible reading, but not for serious study.
+Good for general Bible reading.

 And to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
 (1 Corinthians 12:10 NKJV)